ChapelR/harlowe-audio/docs/README.md

 ## Getting the Library

 You can download any version of HAL from [here](https://github.com/ChapelR/harlowe-audio/releases).
 If you're just getting started, it's highly recommended that you grab the latest version.
-Once you've downloaded HAL, you'll need to read the [guide](#guide) or the [documentation](v2) to learn how to use it.
+Once you've downloaded the library, you'll need to read the [guide](#guide) or the [documentation](v2) to learn how to use it.

 There are two main version of HAL.
 The latest version 2 release is recommended for most users.
 If you're already using version 1 in your project, you don't have to update if you don't want to and can instead grab the latest version 1 release.
 The version 1 docs are [here](v1).